tonykim925/personalweb-5fa1e/src/pages/portfolio/project-2.md

 ---
 Photo Credit: sloanreview.mit.edu

-\<cite>  Assuming people are rational decision-makers and would make these types of comparisons, then a successful wellness program would need to offer MORE desirable outcomes than competing alternatives.
+> Assuming people are rational decision-makers and would make these types of comparisons, then a successful wellness program would need to offer MORE desirable outcomes than competing alternatives.
 This is an essential element of building a successful wellness program.

 \<cite>

 Interdisciplinary Center for Healthy Workplaces

 \</cite>